shraddhahulle/NexSpend-Expense-Tracker/README.md

 🚀 Demo Video

+🎥 Watch the NexSpend Demo:Linkdein

+Your browser does not support the video tag.

-🎥 Watch the NexSpend Demo:Click the thumbnail to view the full demo hosted on GitHub.
+Click play to view the demo video directly.

-Alternatively, you can download the demo video directly: Download Demo Video
+Alternatively, you can download the demo video if it doesn't play inline.

 ✨ Features